AdlerFarHorizons/GpsDevices/software/CopernicusTerm/README.md

 **PROGRAM OPERATION**

-The program starts by finding the baud rate setting within the range of the SoftwareSerial limitations on an Arduino UNO.
+The hardware terminal baud rate is set to 115000 baud, and the program starts by finding the Copernicus baud rate setting within the range of the AltSoftSerial limitations on an Arduino UNO.
 This limit is a constant called "rateLimit" so it can be easily changed for porting to a platform with different serial performance limits.

 It may not find the baud rate (this is a bug).
 If not, perform an